webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 <script type="text/javascript" src="myscript.js"></script>
 </syntaxhighlight>

 Upon meeting this element in a page, browsers will then load the file <code>myscript.js</code> and execute it.
 Any content inside the <code>script</code> element itself will be skipped when you provide a <code>src</code> attribute.
-The following example will load the file <code>myscript.js</code> and execute the code in it but will not execute the alert inside the <code>script</code> element at all.
+The following example will load the file <code>myscript.js</code> and execute the code in it, but will not execute the alert inside the <code>script</code> element at all.

 <syntaxhighlight lang="html5">
 <script type="text/javascript" src="myscript.js">
-  alert('I am pointless as I won\'t be executed');
+  alert('I am pointless as I will not be executed');
 </script>
 </syntaxhighlight>

-Keeping your code in an external JavaScript file makes a lot of sense, as:
+Keeping your code in an external JavaScript file makes a lot of sense:

 * You can apply the same JavaScript functionality to several HTML documents and still keep maintenance easy: if there is a desired change in functionality all you need to do is change one single file.
 * Your JavaScript will be cached by browsers.
 Caching means that browsers will take a copy of your JavaScript and store it on the computer of the visitors surfing on your site.
-The next time this user loads the same script it will not be taken from your server but their own computers — thus loading much faster.
+The next time this user loads the same script it will not be taken from your server but from their own computers — thus loading much faster.
 * You can easily find your script if you need to modify it, avoiding the need to scan through long HTML documents to find the place to fix a problem.
 * Fixing errors becomes easier as a debugging tool or error console will tell you which file contains the error and reliably report the line number.

-You can add as many JavaScript files as you want to a document but there are several considerations to make before going down that route.
+You can add as many JavaScript files as you want to a document, but there are several considerations to make before going down that route.

 == JavaScript and browser performance ==

 Cutting up a lot of JavaScript into different files, each dealing with one task at a time, is a great idea to keep your functionality easy to maintain and allow for quick bug-fixing.
-For example you could have several script blocks like these:
+For example, you could have several script blocks like these:

 <syntaxhighlight lang="html5">
 <script type="text/javascript" src="config.js"></script>